baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I am a Ph.D. candidate in political science at Claremont Graduate University, specializing in American political thought, development, and institutions.
-I am particularly interested in the American Founding, American slavery, representation, polarization, and populism.
+I am interested in the American Founding, American slavery, representation, polarization, and populism.
+On the theoretical side, I am particularly interested in <em>The Federalist Papers</em>, Tocqueville's </em>Democracy in America</em>, Abraham Lincoln, and Woodrow Wilson.
+On the empirical side, I analyze administrative and public opinion data to answer important questions on American democracy.